CryptoOnion/doc/concepts/modules.md

 }
 ```

-Therefore, similar to before it's required to a dependency to the other module and include their dependencies as well.
+Therefore, similar to before, it's required to a dependency to the other module and include their dependencies as well.
 Then the variable `connected` could be retrieved in `commandOutput` inside the query module.

 ```scala